 Seven goals are identified in this strategic plan that further the vision of the Spills Program.
-The goals are supported by objectives discussed in this plan.
+The goals are supported by strategies discussed in this plan.
 The goals include the following:

-- 1. Build and maintain a positive organizational culture to attract and retain a talented workforce. - 2.
-Support and engage the public. - 3.
-Achieve robust and sustainable funding to meet legislative priorities and public expectations. - 4.
-Build strong external partnerships through innovative collaboration, effective communication, and transparency. - 5.
-Improve oil transportation safety and analyze risk to continue progress toward zero spills. - 6.
-Continue to diligently prepare for and respond to spills to protect people and the environment. - 7.
-Respond and restore the environment in a rapid, aggressive and well-coordinated manner.
+- Achieve robust and sustainable funding to support organizational capacity to accomplish activities that align with legislative and public expectations. - 2.
+Build strong external partnerships through innovative collaboration, effective communication, and transparency. - 3.
+Improve oil transportation safety and analyze risk to continue progress toward zero spills. - 4.
+Continue to diligently prepare for and respond to spills to protect people and the environment. - 5.
+Respond and restore the environment in a rapid, aggressive and well-coordinated manner. - 6.
+Build and maintain a positive organizational culture to attract and retain a talented workforce. - 7.
+Improve our dialog to increase public trust.